jacobvarner/100-days-of-code/r1-log.md

 ### R1D75

 Finished up the remaining challenges going over the options for HelmetJS and then did a little bit of hashing with bcrypt.
 I learned how to use bcrypt to has both asynchronously and synchronously, while async is the recommended method on most sites.

+### R1D76

+I made it through all of the Chai unit test challenges.
+It was a nice refresher on how JavaScript handles different types and comparisons while also learning all of the different assetions that Chai has to offer.